UPPMAX/R-matlab-julia-HPC/docs/julia/load_runJulia.rst

    $ module load julia/1.8.5

-or at cluster that includes "architecture in module name
+or at cluster that includes "architecture" in module name

 .. code-block:: console

    $ ml Julia/1.8.5-linux-x86_64

 Run